Basic Retirement Plan Types and Features

 These two factors combine to allow older participants to achieve greatly accelerated retirement accumulations when compared to any other option.

 Benetech generally recommends combining a DB Plan with a 401(k) Plan because Owner-Only DB Plan contributions are not affected by a contribution to a 401(k) Plan, provided that contributions to the 401(k) Plan are limited to: (i) salary deferrals, and (ii) a profit sharing contribution that does not exceed 6% of the owner's compensation.
-This allows the owner additional discretionary contributions of $19,000 salary deferral ($25,000 if the owner is age 50 or older), plus a 6% of compensation profit sharing contribution (not to exceed $16,800, which is 6% x $290,000 (compensation limit), The dollar amounts noted are the 2021 limits and are indexed annually.
+This allows the owner additional discretionary contributions of $19,500 salary deferral ($26,000 if the owner is age 50 or older), plus a 6% of compensation profit sharing contribution (not to exceed $17,400, which is 6% x $290,000 (compensation limit), The dollar amounts noted are the 2021 limits and are indexed annually.